ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-a user indicates to the client instance that they no longer wish for it to have access or the client instance application detects that it is being uninstalled, the client instance can use the token management URI to indicate to the AS that the AS should invalidate the access token for all purposes.
+a user indicates to the client instance that they no longer wish for it to have access or the client instance application detects that it is being uninstalled, the client instance can use the token management URI to indicate to the AS that the AS SHOULD invalidate the access token for all purposes.

 The client instance makes an HTTP DELETE request to the token management URI, presenting the access token and signing the request with